 I love Paris in the fall.
-Four of the five times I’ve been to Paris it’s been in the fall.
 I particularly love the City of Lights in October, but as the rest of the song goes, “I love Paris every moment of the year.”
-It really is such a magical city with outdoor cafes, cobblestone streets and tons of history.
+It really is such a magical city with outdoor cafes, cobblestone streets, beautiful architecture and endless things to do.
 There are fewer tourists in the fall and I especially enjoy the relaxed and cozy vibe the city takes on.
-And of course, you can’t miss the fall colors.
-Here are 20 photos to inspire you to visit Paris in the fall.
+Of course, you can’t miss the fall colors.

 Fall colors are everywhere, but head to Jardin du Luxembourg and Jardin des Tuileries for the best.